First 4 Days: Springer to Neel Gap

 Then came the rain.
 I woke up to rain the third morning and it proceeded to rain for the next 48 hours.
 The first day of rain and I was still smiling.
 The phrase ‘No rain.
 No pain.
 No Maine’ was on loop in my head.
 It’s a pain breaking down a wet camp, but even more so putting back up an already wet tent in the rain again at the end of a long day of hiking in the rain.
 I still loved it.

 Then came the second full day of rain, but not just rain, full-on thunderstorms.
 I made it to the top of Blood Mountain in the pouring rain, signed the logbook, waited for the thunder to die down a bit, and then took off down the mountain.

 Blood Mountain is the highest peak in Georgia at 4442 feet.
 Within minutes of taking off, a hellacious thunderstorm rolled over, turning the trail into a nonstop waterfall and lightning bolts all over the place.
 It was terrifying and exhilarating and the energy at Neel Gap, which is at the base of Blood Mountain was buzzing.
 There is an outfitter called ‘Mountain Crossings’ right on trail at Neel Gap.
 This is the first resupply spot for hikers and they have frozen pizza (and an oven).
-I had a couple of slices compliments of my first tramily member, Mikey Noodle Arms.
+I had a couple of slices compliments of my first tramily member, Mikey Noodles.
 Thanks, Mikey!